 Lyon Summer Program (Lyon, France)

-Media Ethics and Culture in London (London and Bath, United Kingdom)
+Media Ethics in London (London and Bath, United Kingdom)

 Universidad de Cantabria (undergraduate) (Santander, Spain)

-Social Justice and Sustainability in India (Banglore, India)
+Social Justice in India (Agra, Bangalore, Delhi, and Hubli, India)